Director of Programs & Public Policy: Ontario Branch

 This position provides leadership and support to volunteers and colleagues from across the province in influencing provincial health policy, supporting the delivery of core programs and developing new and exciting offerings for the Branch.
 He/she helps to promote greater engagement and connectivity with patients, stakeholders and the public as well as playing a central role in advocacy and external relations, healthy living and in raising the Foundation’s profile with patients, partners, donors and government.

 - Provides Senior Staff leadership in defining the overall strategy for program initiatives.

-- Leads the planning, development, oversight/implementation, monitoring and evaluation of new and ongoing programs, tools and initiatives.
+- Experience in leading the planning, development, oversight/implementation, monitoring and evaluation of new and ongoing programs, tools and initiatives.

 - Builds and oversees an annual plan related to program initiatives.